chikeezeh/rhcsa_study_note/notes/Projects.md

    ```
 7. Restart your Nagios service, `systemctl restart nagios`
 8. Congratulations, you can now monitor the remote server when you go to your web interface `http://<nagios-server-ip>/nagios`

+### Configuring a package repository on Linux server.

+#### Initial Requirement.
+To configure a package repository on a Linux machine, the following information is require.
+1. The location of the packages, could be on another linux machine, in which case we will be given a file address on that machine.
+Also, the location could be hosted on another machine as a webserver, in that case we will get a web URL.
+2. The name of repository.